NESCA now accepts United Behavioral Health for neuropsychological evaluations!

 What if I am unsure if I should refer my child or client for an evaluation?

 Give us a call!
 Our administrative team is happy to support you in navigating this process.
-We are also planning some community events to provide information to our community about a variety of topics, including who we are and how to recognize signs that a child or teen may need additional support.
+We are also planning some community events to provide information to our community about a variety of topics, including who we are and how to recognize signs that an individual may need additional support.
 There is also a ton of information on our website.

 How do people get more information about NESCA’s South Shore services?